Day 21

 ‘We are not afraid of sharks.”

-I raged inwardly again, but I’d started this and had to continue.
+I raged inwardly again at his silliness – sharks haven’t been seen here since 1911- but I’d started this and had to continue.

-“It’s not the sharks,” I shouted.
+“It’s not the sharks,” I shouted, not bothering with explaining the bay’s history to him.
 “But the low tides get very low, with mud, and oyster leases under water that’ll damage your hull it you run into them”.

 He conferred with someone below decks.
 A pause followed.